mainmatter/playbook/development-process/README.md

 necessary for everyone to understand what they do, how and why.
 In particular, good pull requests should have:

-- a high-level summary of the changes that the pull request contains that gives the reader a good overview without having to look at the actual code changes
+- a high-level summary of the changes that the pull request contains that provides the reader with a good overview without having to look at the actual code changes
 - guidance for testing the added or changed functionality; this is helpful for the reviewer, product or business experts looking at the pull request on a preview system and any QA people
 - before and after screenshots or even screen recordings in case of a visual change
-- a reference to the issue the changes in the pull request refers to; if the pull request effectively closes an issue, most tools will automatically do that when the pull request is merged if it contains a comment like _"closes #<issue>"_ in the description
+- a reference to the issue the changes in the pull request are refering to; if the pull request effectively closes an issue, most tools will automatically do that when the pull request is merged if it contains a comment like _"closes #<issue>"_ in the description